pajlada/pajbot-installers/pajbot1/README.md

 Set LOCAL_INSTALL to true in the config if you do not have a domain, or if you want to install pajbot1 locally.

-If you want to run both bots on the same system with local install, use a local domain like pb1.server.local to prevent conflicts with the IP address
+If you want to run both bots on the same system with local install, use a local domain like pb1.server.local for example to prevent conflicts with the IP address

+Run the script from a standard user that has sudo access.
 ***
-Create 2 apps in the Twitch Developer site at <https://glass.twitch.tv/console/apps> and Call them BOTNAME-PB1-Shared and BOTNAME-PB1-Bot or something similar.
+Create 2 apps in the Twitch Developer site at <https://dev.twitch.tv/console/apps> and Call them BOTNAME-PB1-Shared and BOTNAME-PB1-Bot or something similar.

 Define the callback URL for Shared as <https://twitchapps.com/tmi>